-Shiri Pasternak is an Assistant Professor in Criminology at Ryerson University in Toronto.
-She is the author of the award-winning book Grounded Authority: the Algonquins of Barriere Lake Against the State, published by the University of Minnesota Press in 2017, about the Algonquins' rejection of the federal land claims policy in Canada from the perspective of Indigenous law and jurisdiction.
-Pasternak is also the Research Director for the Yellowhead Institute, a First Nations-focused think tank based in the Faculty of Arts at Ryerson University.
-Pasternak has been an organizer in movements for affordable housing, Indigenous rights, and prison abolition.
+Shiri Pasternak is an Assistant Professor in Criminology at Toronto Metropolitan University in Toronto.
+She holds a PhD in Planning and Geography from the University of Toronto.
+She is the author of the award-winning book Grounded Authority: the Algonquins of Barriere Lake Against the State (University of Minnesota Press, 2017), which is about the Algonquins' rejection of the federal land claim policy from the perspective of Indigenous law and jurisdiction.
+She is the co-founder and former Research Director for the Yellowhead Institute, an Indigenous-led think tank based in the Faculty of Arts at Toronto Metropolitan University.

 Get in touch.